Katiaras/Visage/ReadMe.md

 ## Versioning

-We use Angular6 and ASP.NET Core 2.1
+We use Angular 6 and ASP.NET Core 2.1

 ## Authors